tritchie4/databricks-engineer-cert-notes/README.md

 - Runtime is the image of the VM
 - You can select the configuration separately for the worker and driver nodes
 - Creating the cluster has Azure allocate the required VM's for you
+- **Cluster Pool** - a reserve of cluster nodes
+	- Allows for reuse, ready to use instances, reduces start-up time
+	- Helps with the annoying waits!
+	- "An automated report needs to be refreshed as quickly as possible."

 ### Notebook